pyiron/pyiron/CONTRIBUTING.rst

 `Codacy`_, and will be rejected if they do not meet the specified formatting criteria.
 Further, new contributions will be formatted according to the `black formatting`_ rules.

+Positional and keyword arguments should be separated by an `*,` argument, which is python syntactic sugar which will prevent downstream users from abusing keyword arguments as positional arguments.

 Any new features should include coverage with a unit test, such that your pull request does not decrease pyiron's overall coverage.
 This will be automatically tested within the ci test suite and `Coveralls`_.